SilvaUnCompte/EMG-Gesture-Recognition-System/README.md

 ```bash
 python train_model.py data.csv
 ```
-_Specify data path, or use the default root file 'data.csv'_'
+_Specify data path, or use the default root file 'data.csv'_.

 This will:
 - Load and preprocess the data